pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 98. Considere o texto abaixo.

 "[AuditFile] is a great auditing tool and I love how I can log in while l'm at the clienfs office instead of worrying about checking out files like I did with the previous software I used."
 - Reviewer A

 "AuditFile rocks!
 I have the opportunity to look at a lot of accounting tools.
 The sign-up process for AuditFile is one of the easiest I have seen... it only takes a few minutes to be up and running!"
 - Reviewer B

 "AuditFile.com has been the best project management system we have used, allowing us to easily manage over 20 projects.
 Their integration of file management and progress reporting has made our practice more efficient.
-Additionally, the ability to track our target projects with their
-CRM tool has allowed us to close more deals.
+Additionally, the ability to track our target projects with theirCRM tool has allowed us to close more deals.
 Kevin and his team add tremendous value to our small practice."
 - Reviewer C

 "AuditFile.com has been amazing for our firm.
 It's not just a change in platform, but a change in the way we view our audit practice.
 We now have the reach and resources of firms several times our size.
 As a small firm who has had parts of their accounting practice in the cloud for years it's been a goal of ours to move our audit practice to the cloud for quite some time."
 - Reviewer D

 "AuditFile is a cloud-based audit solution that lets firms track and manage every aspect of the audit, review or compilation process.
-It's also working on integrating with major online accounting software solutions, so it's more than doing its part to bring audit into the same cloud- based, integrated, automated world that tax and accounting have been in for more than a decade."
+It's also working on integrating with major online accounting software solutions, so it's more than doing its part to bring audit into the same cloud-based, integrated, automated world that tax and accounting have been in for more than a decade."
 - Reviewer E

 (Adapted from: https://auditfile.com/)

 Afirma-se com propriedade sobre o texto:

 (A) De acordo com o comentário de E, o AuditFile é o único sistema de auditoria que já permite integração com algumas ferra- mentas de contabilidade.
 (B) Segundo o comentário de D, com o AuditFile, sua empresa poderá finalmente transferir seus processos de contabilidade e auditoria para a nuvem.
 (C) Infere-se do comentário de B que se trata de proprietário de empresa de pequeno porte.

 (D) O comentário de A é o único que apresenta preocupação com a segurança dos arquivos de seus clientes.
 (E) O comentário de C salienta que a ferramenta CRM do AuditFile permitiu à sua empresa ampliar sua carteira de clientes.
 Texto 2: Auditor Fiscal de Tributos I - Tecnologia da Informação (TI) - Prefeitura de São Luís - MA